FHEA

 Current Research

-Dr Trimmings' current research centres on the themes of surrogacy and international parental child abduction.
-Additionally, she is interested in the adequacy and potential reform of the Private International Law regulation post-Brexit.
-At present, Dr Trimmings is working on two collaborative RSE-funded projects: 1.)
+Professor Trimmings' current research centres on the themes of surrogacy and international parental child abduction.
+Additionally, she is interested in the adequacy and potential reform of the Private International Law regulation in Scotland post-Brexit.
+At present, Professor Trimmings is working on two collaborative RSE-funded projects: 1.)
 ‘Protection of international families with links to the European Union post-Brexit: Collaborative Scotland-EU Partnership’ (PI); and 2.)
 ‘Laying the Foundations for a Restatement of Scots Private International Law’ (Co-I).
 Both projects aim to assess the implications of Brexit for Scots Private International Law with a view to proposing necessary reforms (Co-I).

 Past Research

-Dr Trimmings has recently completed a number of externally funded research projects as the PI and conducted several commissioned studies.
+Over the past few years, Professor Trimmings has completed a number of externally funded research projects as the PI and conducted several commissioned studies.
 Her research concentrated on two themes.
 They build on her interests in intersections between legal fields and their impact on addressing societal challenges through innovative legal solutions that are scholarly robust and of use for policymakers, legal profession and wider public.
 Theme 1 is intersection between domestic violence and international parental child abduction; and theme 2 is the child right’s perspective as a basis for regulation of the legal status of children.

 Featured activity: